tlinnet/gas-counter-magnetic/README.md

 conda activate gascounter
 ```

 There is many pulses recorded at 6 and 7 in the morning.
-This makes sense, as the Gasherd is programmed to a "morning" program with warm water.
+This makes sense, as the Gasherd is programmed to a "morning" program with warm water, starting at 6.
+And any showers around 8.30 after the morning run is keeping the gasherd busy the following hour.

 ![image](https://github.com/user-attachments/assets/b52d85f8-e8a0-4d98-b000-e01a1cc2ff8a)